AMF Bowling: Bowling centers

 At the formation of AMF Bowling in 1986, Commonwealth Ventures acquired the 110 AMF-owned bowling centers in the United States and abroad, as well as the 22 centers owned by one of the partners in Commonwealth Ventures, Major League Bowling Corp.
 Commonwealth then spent nearly $500 million revitalizing the bowling center business with a focus on expanding the appeal of bowling to league and casual bowlers.
 In 1991 the company hired former PepsiCo executive Mark Willoughby to head the bowling center business.
 Willoughby set out to make AMF Bowling the “McDonald's of bowling”.

-The company became the largest owner of bowling centers in the US in 1995 with the acquisition of Fair Lanes, Inc., which the year before had been through a leveraged buyout, filed for bankruptcy, and then emerged from it as it struggled to get the cash needed to renovate its centers.
-The addition of Fair Lanes's 106 bowling centers brought AMF Bowling’s total to 205 centers in the US and 79 overseas.
+The company became the largest owner of bowling centers in the US in 1995 with the acquisition of Fair Lanes, which the year before had been through a leveraged buyout, filed for bankruptcy, and then emerged from it as it struggled to get the cash needed to renovate its centers.
+The addition of Fair Lanes's 106 bowling centers brought AMF Bowling's total to 205 centers in the US and 79 overseas.

 When Goldman Sachs acquired the company in 1996, its strategy was to clean up purchased properties and create a national chain of amusement complexes.
 That year, the company bought Bowling Corporation of America from closely held Charan Industries, adding 50 more bowling centers.
 In that same year it purchased 43 centers from American Recreation Centers.
 In 1997, the company acquired 15 centers from Conbow Corporation.
 By the start of 1999, AMF Bowling operated 421 centers in the United States, 46 in Australia, 37 in the United Kingdom, and 41 in eight other countries.

 After emerging from bankruptcy in 2005, the company sold its centers in Australia and the United Kingdom in 2004 and 2005.